 2. Physician Loan

-Physician loans are another worthwhile consideration for prospective home buyers working in the healthcare profession.
+Physician loans are another worthwhile consideration for prospective home buyers working in healthcare.
 While not all physician loans are available to nurses, a loan officer can walk you through all the eligibility requirements for each mortgage loan program so you can find the best fit.

 Physician loans are specialized products designed to help high-earning medical professionals with significant student loan debt, limited work history, and little money saved for a down payment.